YoshiTsukasaki/CoVSTii/README.md

 ### 2. How-to-execute
 -Install LabVIEW and LabVIEW add-on modules and python and python modules.
--Go to the GitHub releases page, download 'Computer-Vision Stabilization_Open Source.llb' and 'Perspective trasform.py'.
+-Go to the GitHub releases page, download 'Computer vision image registration algorighm full_Open Source.llb' and 'Perspective trasform.py'.
--Open the downloaded LLB file in LabVIEW and then choose 'Computer-Vision Stabilization_Open Source.vi'.
+-Open the downloaded LLB file in LabVIEW and then choose 'Computer vision image registration algorighm full_Open Source_Open Source.vi'.
 -Choose 'python.exe' in Python to call on front panel in LabVIEW.
 -Choose 'perspective transorm.py' in Py file to call on front panel in LabVIEW.
 -Click white arrow buttom in upper left of application.